xielm12/qmcchem/README.md

 Installation
 ------------

-This script will first download the [Ninja](http://github.com/martine/ninja) build tool, and will then run Ninja using the ``install/build.ninja`` file.
+The ``make.config`` file contains compiler specific parameters.

+The ``configure.sh`` script will first download the [Ninja](http://github.com/martine/ninja) build tool, and will then run Ninja using the ``install/build.ninja`` file.
 The configuration script will work in the ``install`` directory.
 It will first download into the ``install/Downloads`` directory everything that needs to be installed.
 The building of the dependencies takes place in the ``install/_build`` directory, and the packages that are being installed can be followed by looking at the log files in this directory.
 When a package was successfully installed, a ``*.ok`` file is created and the log file is deleted.

 Before using or compiling QMC=Chem, environment variables need to be loaded.
 The environment variables are located in the ``qmcchemrc`` file: